Sponge Cake (1 Piece (1/12 Of 16 Oz Cake))

 Stay Hydrated

-Engage in regular physical activity, such as a brisk walk after eating.
-Exercise can help your muscles use glucose more effectively, reducing spikes.
+Engage in light physical activity, such as a short walk, after eating.
+Exercise can help your muscles use glucose more effectively, thereby reducing blood sugar levels.

 Discover